pshraddha-04/STOCK-PRICE-PREDICTION-USING-LSTM/EMAIL_SETUP_GUIDE.md

 # 📧 Email System Setup Guide

 ## Overview
-Your contact form is already integrated with an email system!
+Contact form is already integrated with an email system!
 Here's how to set it up:

 ## 🚀 Quick Setup